Diamante-Smith/osticket-prereqs/README.md

 <br>

-pic 05:55
+pic 07:30

 <br>

-- For teams, it's a group of people
+- For teams, it's a group of people from different departments

+- Make sure you're in the Admin panel -> Click Agent, then Teams

+- Press Add New Team